Filing a Tax Return for a Deceased Taxpayer

 - Any capital assets owned by that spouse will receive a stepped-up basis, equal to the fair market value (FMV) of the assets, either at the time of death or 6 months later, depending on what the executor, usually the surviving spouse, chooses.

 - If both spouses owned one or more properties, including their home, then only the portion owned by the deceased spouse receives a stepped-up basis.
 However, in a community property state, the entire property receives a stepped-up basis.
 IRC §1014

 - Although a joint filing with the deceased spouse is only allowed in the year of death, the full $500,000 home sale exclusion can be claimed for up to 2 years after death.
-However, because the home will receive a stepped-up basis, the larger home sale exclusion probably will not matter in most cases.
+However, because the home will receive a stepped-up basis, the larger home sale exclusion likely will not matter.

 - A surviving spouse who inherits an IRA or other qualified retirement plan account must follow the rules for the required minimum distribution (RMD).
 However, the surviving spouse does have the option of treating the IRA or retirement account as her own, which may be more beneficial, depending on the circumstances.

 Qualifying Widow(er) Status with Dependent Child